teejaydub/grids/README.md

     * More status on solving: number of reduction steps, technique names, difficulty level, time
       * Associate difficulty levels with techniques
     * Testing: check for the presence of technique names in debug output
-    * Pencilmark-friendly output: huge ASCII, or HTML?
+    * Pencilmark-friendly output when can't solve: huge ASCII, or HTML?
     * Other Permutation techniques that operate between constraints
     * Tree traversal, starting with 2-symbol cells
   * Add Sixy Sudoku puzzle type - should need no further code